Automatic Logoff: Avoid "Unattended Screen" Fines

 HIPAA doesn’t require perfection, but it does require planning.
 Automatic logoff is your opportunity to plan ahead.

-Check how we fixed that
+See how we fixed it

 Compliance Assessment Score